 The mentor provides advice and guidance.

-You are considered the expert.
+You, the client are considered the expert.

 The Coach asks questions so that you may find your own answers.